Rehydroxylation dating: Technical issues

 When developing the method, it was important to understand whether variations in humidity affect the RHX mass-gain rate of the ceramic material.
-Little research had not yet examined this in-depth.
-Therefore, a study was carried out on samples from the 19^{th} and 20^{th} centuries, in which they dehydrated the samples to remove any physically- and chemically-bonded water and placed them in conditions which were varied between dry and humid extremes.
+Little research had yet examined this in-depth.
+Therefore, a study was carried out on samples from the 19th and 20th centuries, in which they dehydrated the samples to remove any physically and chemically bonded water and placed them in conditions which were varied between dry and humid extremes.
 The conclusion was that variations in humidity do not affect the kinetics of RHX since it only affects the physically bonded water content, rather than the chemically bonded hydroxyl ions.
 This is because the RHX reaction occurs extremely slowly, and only minute amounts of water are required to feed it, with sufficient water being available in virtually all terrestrial environments.
 Neither systematic nor transient changes in humidity have an effect on long-term rehydroxylation kinetics.
-However, they do affect instantaneous gravimetric measurements or introduce systematic error, for example through capillary condensation.
+However, they do affect instantaneous gravimetric measurements or introduce systematic errors, for example through capillary condensation.

 Changes in temperature can strongly affect the rate of RHX, and this may impact the calculated age of the ceramic.
 To illustrate this, the hypothetical example of a 1000-year-old sample is used.
 During the first 500 years, the ambient temperature remains at 10 °C; for the following 500 years, the temperature increases to 15 °C. Therefore, after the first 500 years, the rate of RHX increases.
 The mass of the material also begins to increase at a faster rate than previously.
 Thus, when calculating dates, scientists must be able to estimate the temperature history of the sample.
 The method of calculation is based on temperature data for the location, with adjustments for burial depth and long-term temperature variation from historical records, such as seasonal and climatic changes.
 This information is used to estimate an effective lifetime temperature or ELT which is then used in the dating calculation.
 Recognition of the effects of changes in temperature is vital since reheating the material to a high-enough temperature causes the ceramic to lose some or all of the water gained since the original firing, thus affecting the age calculated.
 For example, a medieval brick examined by Wilson and her colleagues produced a date of 66 years, instead of the expected earlier date.
 Closer analysis revealed that the exterior of the brick contained vitrified elements, indicating that it had been exposed to extreme heat since the original time of firing.
 This was due to the brick having been dehydroxylated by the intense heat of incendiary bombing and fires during World War II.
 To avoid this type of error or confirm the calculated date, archaeological methods can be used alongside RHX dating, such as stratigraphic dating, radiocarbon dating, or other archaeological methods.